CASE + Wiki

 (+) Pros

-• Relationships between objects are also stored in the database (useful for analyzing impacts of changes)
+• Relationships between objects are also stored in the database (useful for analyzing the impact of changes).

-• Models do not own the contained elements - elements are only referenced which allows reusing them instead of duplicating
+• Models do not own the contained elements—elements are only referenced, which allows reusing them instead of duplicating them.

-• Objects can be exported as a data file
+• Objects can be exported as data files.

 • It is possible to automatically generate textual documentation from the repository.
-As a result, multiple outputs could be generated without duplicating information as all outputs come from the same data source.
+As a result, multiple outputs can be generated without duplicating information, as all outputs come from the same data source.

 (-) Cons

-• CASE tools lack the advanced text editing features of word processors, such as rich text formatting, inserting attachments, or revisions.
+• CASE tools lack the advanced text editing features of word processors, such as rich text formatting, inserting attachments, or version history.
 This is very limiting for analysts.

 • Generating textual outputs from the repository is possible but not straightforward.
-It requires somebody with the skill to create and maintain the templates.
+It requires someone with the skills to create and maintain templates.

-• The specification generated from the CASE is basically just a good old offline document with all the negatives mentioned in the previous chapter
+• The specification generated from a CASE tool is basically just another offline document with all the downsides mentioned in the previous chapter.

-• Because CASE tools are strong in modeling, yet weak in textual descriptions, analysts using just the CASE tools tend to prefer creating a model even in cases when a couple of sentences would be sufficient.
-This is wasting time.
+• Because CASE tools excel at modeling but are weak at textual descriptions, analysts using only CASE tools tend to prefer creating a model even when a couple of sentences would suffice.
+This wastes time.

 Wiki